turingschool/curriculum/source/projects/javascript/introduction/2-javascript-basics.markdown

 });
 ```

-`forEach` takes an anonymous function and applies it to each item in the array.
+`forEach` takes an anonymous function as an argument and applies it to each item in the array.
 In this case, we're alerting each name in the array.

 {% exercise %}